-- 2984.1 In unemployment compensation cases, the Clerk shall issue no more than three (3) subpoenas to each party under Subsection 2824.5 to compel: - (a) The appearance at a hearing of persons who have direct knowledge of Claimant's separation from employment; or - (b) The production at a hearing of documents, not more than six (6) months old, in the other party's possession that directly relate to Claimant's separation from employment.

-- 2984.2 Service of a subpoena for a witness to appear at a hearing shall be made by personally delivering the subpoena to the witness.
-Unless otherwise ordered by an Administrative Law Judge, service shall be made at least two (2) calendar days before the hearing. - All other procedures for subpoenas are governed by Section 2824.
+- 2984.1 In unemployment compensation cases, the Clerk shall issue no more than three subpoenas to each party under Subsection 2824.5 to compel: - (a) The appearance at a hearing of persons who have direct knowledge of Claimant's separation from employment; or - (b) The production at a hearing of documents, dated no earlier than six (6) months before the date of separation, in the other party's possession that directly relate to Claimant's separation from employment. - 2984.2 Service of a subpoena for a witness to appear at a hearing shall be made by personally delivering the subpoena to the witness.
+Unless otherwise ordered by an Administrative Law Judge, service shall be made at least two calendar days before the hearing. - All other procedures for subpoenas are governed by Section 2824.